techtraits/techtraits-blog/authors/usman.md

 <div class="about_head">
-    <p><b>Usman Ismail</b> is a Senior Software Engineer specializing in building cloud-based scalable REST servers to support cross-platform systems.
-This includes writing OAuth based authentication flows, and user management as well as content management and distribution systems.
-Usman has built and managed large deployments on AWS ec2, and google cloud platform and have worked extensively with automation systems such as Rightscale, Docker, Elastic Beanstalk and Cloud Formation.
-He is one of the top contributors to the docker tag on StackOverflow.
+    <p><b>Usman Ismail</b> is a Senior Software Engineer specializing in building scalable services and distribution systems.
+Usman has built and managed large deployments for Electronic Arts, Kik Interactive, Amazon and Wealthsimple.
     </p>
 	<p>
     Usman received his M.Math from the Cheriton School of Computer Science at the University of Waterloo.
 During this time he was a member of the Networks and Distributed Systems (NDS) research group specializing in Wireless Networks and Voice Over IP.
 You can find a more detailed resume on LinkedIn and some of his work on github, see links below. </p>